 Action 2.1.1.
-Provide and support field trips to farms and associated industries at the all school levels.
+Provide and support field trips to farms and associated industries at all school levels.

 Action 2.1.2.
-Support existing horticulture curriculum at the secondary school level: look to create new agricultural, and farm to table business opportunities between Woodstock farms and food service professionals within the Supervisory Union.
+Support existing horticulture curriculum at the secondary school level.

 Action 2.1.3.
-Support participation in Billings Farm and Museum, Marsh-Billings-Rockefeller National Park activities.
+Create new agricultural, and farm to table business opportunities between Woodstock farms and food service professionals within the Supervisory Union.

 Action 2.1.4.
-Support efforts of the Woodstock Chamber of Commerce, Sustainable Woodstock, or select other community organizations to promote and/or market Woodstock agriculture.
+Support participation in Billings Farm and Museum, Marsh-Billings-Rockefeller National Historic Park activities.

 Action 2.1.5.
+Support efforts of the Woodstock Chamber of Commerce, Sustainable Woodstock or select other community organizations to promote and/or market Woodstock agriculture.

+Action 2.1.6.
 Support programs offered at the Norman Williams Library, Woodstock Historical Society, and other venues which inform residents and visitors of the extent and vitality of Woodstock agriculture.

-Goal 3 - Allow for and encourage greater farm related production, processing, and retailing operations.
+Goal 3: Allow for and encourage greater farm-related production, processing, and retail operations.